chef/chef-web-docs/chef_master/source/resource_openssl_dhparam.rst

    The desired Diffie-Hellmann generator; available options are ``2`` and ``5``.

 ``group``
-   **Ruby Types:** String
+   **Ruby Type:** String

-   The system group of all files created by the resource.
+   The group ownership applied to all files created by the resource.

 ``key_length``
    **Ruby Type:** Integer | **Default Value:** ``2048``